 Research and Analysis

-Miranda has been recognised with various awards and commendations for outstanding practice and business achievement for innovative practices in recruitment and selection, leadership strategies and the implementation of culture change and employee engagement programs.
+Miranda has been recognised with various group and organisational level awards for outstanding practice and business achievement for “innovative practices in recruitment and selection”, the design and implementation of National Site Leadership strategy, and the development and implementation of an Employee engagement program.